Skip to main content

 Supervisor users are able to switch between the two modes.

-Navigate to the Menu Maintenance via the search bar or the following path:
+Navigate to Menu Maintenance via the search bar or the following path: Configurations > System > Menus

-The following section discusses the SCO User Mode Menus
+SCO User Mode Menus

 A sale menu must be created to enable SCO user navigation.
+Set the fields as follows:

 Menu SetPOS